WANGDow/Video_Based_Guitarist_Performance/README.md

 2. Hand keypoints detection using pretrained Caffa model

 PyTorch
-1. Deep learning framework for the training of perfermance classifier
+1. The deep learning framework responses for the training of perfermance classifier